Heat equation from a deterministic dynamics: Time evolution of averages

 \section{Time evolution of averages}

-Our goal is to study the evolution of the averages of the energy.
-To this end, it is useful to have a class of measures that behaves well under the dynamics and allows to do something equivalent to conditioning for stochastic processes.
+Our goal is to study the evolution of energy averages.
+To this end, it is useful to have a class of measures that behaves well under the dynamics and allows us to do something equivalent to conditioning for stochastic processes.

-Such a class of measures has a long history and multiple incarnations, starting at least from the work of Pesin and Sinai \cite{PS83}.
+This class of measures has a long history and multiple incarnations, starting at least with the work of Pesin and Sinai \cite{PS83}.
 However, it has reached maturity in the formulation of Dolgopyat \cite{Do05}, under the name of {\em standard pairs}.
-In appendix \ref{sec:Standard-Pairs} we describe how to adapt the standard pairs ideology to the present work.
+In Section \ref{subsec:standardpairs} we introduce the idea of standard pairs and show how to adapt it to the present context.

 We will show that the evolution of the average with respect to a standard pair is similar to a stochastic evolution.
-Hence, to state the result we need first to describe the generator of such a stochastic process.
+Hence, to state the result, we need first to describe the generator of such a stochastic process.